qobitech/mongoose-ts-converter/README.md

 - Converts Mongoose schemas to TypeScript interfaces
 - Supports complex data types, including nested objects and arrays
 - CLI support for easy integration in projects
+- Option to start a documentation server to view generated types

 ## Installation